 Why are They Called Scalloped Potatoes?

-One reason it’s referred to as scalloped potatoes may be the look of the dish and the scalloped effect of the potatoes layer next to each other, similar to the scalloped, ornamental edges in a blouse.
+We call them scalloped potatoes because of the look of the dish and the scalloped effect of the potatoes’ layers next to each other.
 This definition of the difference between scalloped and au gratin potatoes indicates that the lines between scalloped and au gratin potatoes have been blurred.

 Do You Have to Peel Potatoes for Scalloped Potatoes?

-Although it may be traditional to peel potatoes for scalloped potatoes, you don’t have to.
-In fact, there’s a lot of fiber and nutrients in the potato peel and it doesn’t distract from the flavor at all.
-Simply wash the potatoes and slice and you’re ready to go!
+Peeling potatoes for scalloped potatoes is traditional, but you don’t have to.
+In fact, potato skins contain fiber and nutrients, and they don’t distract from the flavor.
+Wash the potatoes and slice them, and you’re ready to go!